PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 **APK Package Name Confirmation**
 * Due to the Astell&Kern OS employing a whitelist system to restrict APK installations, all APK files provided in this guide have had their Package Names modified to bypass this limitation.
-* Consequently, each modified APK is named in the format of xxx_Modded(package_name).apk.
+* Consequently, each modified APK is named in the format of xxx(package_name).apk.
 This is to help you check for any potential package name conflicts with applications already on your device.
 (This applies to UI4-based models).

 ### Process Overview